Details About the COMPASS

 While scores do not increase drastically with each retake attempt, it is advisable to retest if you missed most questions because of 'not remembering' rather than a lack of skill.
 The retest can carry a cost, but there is no harm in retesting if you think the exam does not reflect your actual ability.

-In conclusion, the COMPASS exam is only an indicator of courses that a college student must take to make better use of his college studies.
+In conclusion, the test is only an indicator of courses that a college student must take to make better use of his college studies.
 If you forget to brush up on your basics, the test score will not reflect your true potential, and consequently, you might be required to take up courses that are elementary.
-It is therefore beneficial to prepare for the COMPASS .
+It is therefore beneficial that you prepare well in advance for the test.

 Terms and Conditions